sarthak-p/Kalshi-BTC-Dashboard/README.md

 - **GBM sigma source.** Uses Deribit DVOL (implied vol) when available.
 Falls back to rolling 10-minute realized vol from tick data.
 - **Two bankrolls.** The model bankroll (`logs/bankroll.json`) tracks hypothetical P&L from every directional prediction.
 The executor bankroll (`logs/executor_bankroll.json`) tracks only actual trades placed.
 They diverge because the model predicts every window but only fires a recommendation when GBM or slope thresholds are met.
 - **Technicals edge.** The `technicals_discovery.csv` file accumulates discovery-time bias readings vs resolutions.
 Meaningful accuracy assessment requires 30–50 directional rows.
 - **Unified strategy.** The executor follows the recommendation panel directly — both use GBM-primary (< 35% → NO, > 70% → YES) with slope as a fallback.
-The executor places a trade for every recommendation the model locks at the 8-minute mark, with no additional price-range or edge-gap filters.
+The executor places a trade for every recommendation the model locks at the 8-minute mark, subject to the 15¢ gap re-validation at execution time.
-- **Position sizing.** Flat $100 per trade (~250 contracts at 40¢).
+- **Position sizing.** Flat $10 per trade (~25 contracts at 40¢).
 Sizing does not vary by confidence or prior result.